Availability may be limited

 In some cases, online layaway is run through a third-party entity rather than the retailer, says Katherine Hutt, spokeswoman for the Council of Better Business Bureaus, the national umbrella organization for local bureaus.

-While Kmart and Sears run their own online layaway programs, the online program only offers eight-week layaway.
-Their brick-and-mortar stores offer up to a 12-week option, says Salima Yala, divisional vice president of financial services for Sears Holdings Corp., the parent company for Sears and Kmart.
+While Kmart and Sears run their own online layaway programs, the online program offers only eight-week layaway.
+Their brick-and-mortar stores offer up to a 12-week option, according to the companies' websites.

 Ask who is managing the layaway transactions -- the store or a third party?
 Where is the merchandise held?
 And how and when will it be conveyed to you?